chrnthnkmutt/Ollama-Engineering-Course/README.md

 * Understand the fundamentals of LLMs and how to interact with them using Ollama OpenAI's API.
 * Learn prompt strategies and address common challenges in LLM usage.
-  **Project**: Create a chatbot and deploy it using Ollama's local hosting capabilities.

 #### Topic 2️⃣: LLM Workflows